John Stark Associates

 In a recent issue we mentioned the proposed "Implementing CPD and PLM Technologies for 35,000 European Manufacturing Companies" project for the Sixth Framework Programme of the European Community for research, technological development and demonstration.
 The Expression of Interest for the project is on the European Commission's CORDIS web site at http://eoi.cordis.lu/dsp_details.cfm?ID=34920.

-Here is an updated list, by country, of the Consortium members participating in preparation of the proposal:
+In answer to various questions from 2PLM readers, here is an updated list, by country, of the Consortium members participating in preparation of the proposal:

 If based in another EU country, or in one of the Candidate Countries, contact John Stark.